Introduction

 Understand the IRS Levy: Definition and Implications

-It’s common to feel anxious about these situations, but addressing a tax charge promptly is essential.
+It’s common to feel anxious about these situations, but addressing a promptly is essential.
 You have a 30-day window to respond and take action.
 Don’t hesitate to reach out for assistance; you are not alone in this journey.
 We’re here to help you regain control over your financial situation.

 Review the IRS Levy Notice: Key Information to Identify